FlickerSoul/universe.observer/pages/posts/2025/coredata-progressive-migration/index.md

 ## Prerequisites

-You should know how to create a new version of CoreData model.
+You should know how to create a new version of CoreData model, and what a light-weight/heavy migration is.

 ## How it's done